Updated: Jul 3

 Purpose of Black Bag Collection

 Despite being closely tied to the Archdiocese, we do not receive funding from the Diocesan Service Funds (DSF) like some of our sister organizations.
-In 1984, however, Archbishop Fiorenza allowed us to have our first Black Bag Collection.
-Since then, every year there is a collection made in every parish throughout the Archdiocese of Galveston-Houston dedicated to the Society of St. Vincent de Paul.
+The collection is our largest, single-year fundraiser.

 In 1833 Frederic Ozanam- age 19 (founder of the Society of St. Vincent de Paul) along with 6 friends from his University heard God calling them to serve the poor.
 They met with Blessed Sr. Rosalie Rendu who taught them how to visit the poor in their homes – this to help them fully experience the pain and suffering these people were experiencing.